andy0530/ECS171-Final-Project/README.md

 However, for the other categorical variables—`'meal'`, `'market_segment'`, `'distribution_channel'`, `'deposit_type'`, `'customer_type'`, `'reservation_status'`— we decided to do one-hot encoding as the unique values of their corresponding columns were not instinctively numerically orderable.

 ### Model 1: Logistic Model
-When we are looking to predict the probability of semthing happening.
-An accuracy of 90% is preferable the accuracy we got for 81% is significant enough that the data provide would can actully be used to determine if a cancellation of an hotel booking would be done.
+When we are looking to predict the probability of something happening.
+An accuracy of 90% is preferable the accuracy we got of 81% is significant enough that the data provided would actually be used to determine if the cancellation of a hotel booking would be done.
-For our error result for our first model we find that with is similar enough error for it not to be overfitting and not underfitting as well.
+For our error result for our first model, we find that with is a similar enough error for it not to be overfitting and not underfitting as well.

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model1_6.png?raw=true)

-looking at our confussion table we find that we are better at preddicting if a booking was not cancel with f1 score of 86% compared to predicting if they cancel with 72%
+looking at our confusion table we find that we are better at predicting if a booking was not cancel with f1 score of 86% compared to predicting if they cancel with 72%

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model1_5.png?raw=true)

-this meaning that our data is better and predicting when a booking would be cancel compared to when a booking would not be cancel.
+this means that our data is better and predicting when a booking would be canceled compared to when a booking would not be canceled.

-The reason for using the p-value test in the model is to find if we can improve our model by removing the least significant part of the data.
-Meaning that by reducing the variable we are most likely to find a better since we dismish the classification issue that can be cause by some of this variable.
-After running our second model and finding a similar result with accuracy of 81% we think that the eliminating the variables was good for our model but it did not improve it at all.
-Which actually show that the data in the variable we drop is actually not useful for the model.
+The reason for using the p-value test in the model is to find out if we can improve our model by removing the least significant part of the data.
+Meaning that by reducing the variable we are most likely to find a better one since we diminish the classification issue that can be caused by some of these variables.
+After running our second model and finding a similar result with an accuracy of 81% we think that eliminating the variables was good for our model but it did not improve it at all.
+Which shows that the data in the variable we drop is not useful for the model.

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model2_5.png?raw=true)

-Similarly for our second model we find that the error is closed enough for it not to be overfitting our underfitting our model. looking at our confussion table we find that we are better at preddicting if a booking was not cancel with f1 score of 86% compared to predicting if they cancel with 72%
+Similarly, for our second model, we find that the error is closed enough for it not to be overfitting our underfitting model. looking at our confusion table we find that we are better at predicting if a booking was not canceled with f1 score of 86% compared to predicting if they cancel with 72%

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model2_3.png?raw=true)

-Finally we find that the largest coeffiecient in the model to be: required car parking spaces having the largest coeffiecient. previous cancellations is the second largest and not previous cancellations the third highest.
+Finally, we find that the largest coefficients in the model are: required car parking spaces having the largest coefficients. previous cancellations is the second largest and not previous cancellations are the third highest.

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model2_7.png?raw=true)

 Interpretation:
 Going back to our model with our best accuracy.
-We find that for the three most essential features, required car parking spaces have a higher coefficient which shows a great correlation to not cancel the booking.
+We find that for the three most essential features, required car parking spaces have a higher coefficient which shows a great correlation to not canceling the booking.
 This is because people who reserve more parking spaces are more likely to not cancel the reservation whereas people that do not have parking spaces have the opposite effect.
 The second highest is previous_cancellations which indicates that if a person has a previous cancellation, they are most likely to cancel again.
 Therefore it increases the likelihood of a reservation being canceled.
 Finally, the third highest feature, previous_boo kings_not _canceled shows that if a person has not canceled previously, then they are most likely to not cancel again in their next booking.
 This means that a person who has a parking spot reserved and has not canceled before is probably not going to cancel their reservation.
 On the other hand, if a person has canceled before and they do not have reserved parking spaces, they are likely to cancel the booking.

 ### Model 2: Neural Net Model